jradcliffe5/sfxc_workshop_2025/index.md

 ## Timetable

 The timetable can be found on the [timetables page](timetable.md).
-The slides for the theory sessions can be found on this page.
+The slides for the theory sessions are available on this page, while the hands-on sessions are listed below.

 ## Tutorials